jfwberg/lightweight-oxford-risk-auth-provider/README.md

 - Select your *External Credential* you created in Step 6
 - Make sure `Generate Authorization Header` is selected, this is by default but check it just in case
 - Optionally you can select a namespace and a network if you use private connect
+- !!
+If you want to test out the demo component you'll need to add `lwt,utl`  in the `Allowed Namespaces for Callouts`
 - Press `Save`
 ![image](/media/08%20-%20Named%20Credential.png)